jevgenik/manuals/source/files/software/nvidia_sw.rst

 Use Cases
 ---------
-* Semantic search among large database of images (e.g. 'show me all images with a red car')
+* Can create a workflow for semantic search among large set of images (e.g. 'show me all images with a red car')
 * Data instruction from images of documents (e.g. ID cards)
 * Creation of pipelines using sevaral models (e.g. OCR, VLM).
 For example can set an alarm by natural language prompt "is there a fire on the image?"
 And a camera video stream will be analyzed by the pipeline and if a fire is detected